Monitor your agents with signals

 ## Create a new signal

-To start scoring your agent's turns, create a signal.
-Select **+ New signal** to create a scorer for your agent, then configure the following options.
+To start scoring your agent's turns, create one or more signals.
+Select **+ New signal** to open the **Create signals** drawer.

-* **Tags**: Assigns up to 10 tags to each matching span.
-The signals UI only displays rows for spans that matched at least one tag, so your tag scorer might run successfully even if you don't see any output.
+* **Tags**: Apply a label automatically to matching spans, such as `user-frustration` or `nsfw`.
+Use tags to categorize spans or flag unwanted behavior.
+The signals UI only displays rows for spans that matched at least one tag, so a tag signal might run successfully even if you don't see any output.

 | Template | What it evaluates |